tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 - What is lexical scope?
 Where we look for things.
 - What are we looking for?
 Identifiers.
 - You can think metaphorically as coloured buckets with matching coloured marbles: The buckets are scopes, and the marbles are identifiers.
-- Here we have a `x` that a value is being assigned to, and a `y` that a value is being retrieved from.
+- Here we have a variable `x` that a value is being assigned to, and a variable `y` that a value is being retrieved from.

 ```js
 x = 42;